Attract Agents by Knowing Casting Directors

 Here are 5 ways to do just that:

-- Identify which CD’s you’d like to show your talent to in person and book a meeting with them at a casting director workshop establishment like Actors Connection in New York or Act Now in Los Angeles.
-If you’re not in either of those two cities, check for local opportunities to meet industry in person or submit a reel for critique on ActorInsite.com, ACInteract.com or similar sites.
+2. Identify which CD’s you’d like to show your talent to in person and book a meeting with them at a casting director workshop establishment like Actors Connection.
+If you’re either in LA or New York, check out for local networking places to meet industry professionals in person.

-- Attend a networking party, brunch, assistant’s night, screening or other event where casting directors and other industry professionals will be in attendance.
-Introduce yourself as an actor and be interested in them and what they do before you offer a headshot, resume or business card.
+3. Attend a networking party, brunch, assistants night, screening or other event where casting directors and other industry will be in attendance.
+Introduce yourself as an actor and be interested in them and what they do before you offer your business card or ask to send them your casting profiles.

-- Follow or friend them on Facebook, Instagram, Twitter and other social media.
-Today casting directors use the web to offer advice, post auditions and offer feedback on many things hoping to help the actors they will meet someday in an audition room.
+5. Follow or friend them on Facebook, Instagram, and other social media.
+Today casting directors use the web to offer advice, post auditions and give feedback on many things hoping to help the actors they will meet someday in an audition room.

 It’s time you understood that with a HUGE network of people that have you on their radar, the chances of having the breakthrough, kick-butt, acting career of your dreams are dramatically increased.
 There are many people in the showbiz world who are ready and waiting for you to get connected and stay connected.
 You never know which one of them will be key in your forward movement.